sramshaw/t_rx/README.md

   - note that it is possible to abstract more parts of the system to have a manager that is more generic, and therefore reusable when the templates are redundant
     - this is no likely though, and still requires more execution
 -  v0.3
-   -  scan opertor using simple ints on capture no issue, but limited use when nested in selectmany
+   -  scan0, sacn2: operator using simple ints on capture no issue, but limited use when nested in selectmany
-   -  scan using accumulator pool, issue passing the pool via capture
+   -  scan1: use explicitly captured accumulator pool, (had issue passing the pool via top of sequence capture like for scan0 and scan2)
       -  the anonymous struct approach leads to union issue due to non-trivial constructors
-      -  call for passing the pools explicitely, which should not be too hard, like selectmany
-      -  partial implementation (not compiling yet) with capture of array of accumulators, missing the init of the array of sequences
+   -  fixes, now captured in unit tests

 ### coming next
 - [ON HOLD]: gcc13.1+ for C++20 support